DavidJenness/nanodegree-project7/README.md

 This project used the FourSquare Developer API to get the number of likes a restaurant has.
 You can learn about the FourSquare Developer tools here:
 [FourSquare Developers Portal](https://developer.foursquare.com/)

+The Service Worker was registered in the index.js file by changing the unregister() to register()

 I used the video by Project Coach Doug Brown to learn how to get my markers into an array.
 You can see that video here [FEND P7 Walkthrough with Doug Brown](https://www.youtube.com/watch?v=NVAVLCJwAAo&feature=youtu.be)